-habbot founder, Annie Abbott’s years living in London led to a love of European craftsmanship and inspired the decision that her new Australian designed shoe brand should be made in Italy.
+habbot founder, Annie Abbott’s years living in London led to a love of European craftsmanship and inspired the decision that her Australian designed shoe brand should be made in Italy.

 “It’s really about the combination of both fine shoemaking and fine leather production that prompted me to look to Italy for manufacturing.
 Quite a few regions around the world specialise in one or the other, but not necessarily both.” – Annie Abbott

-habbot’s shoes are manufactured in a family run operation in Sant’Elpidio a Mare, in the Le Marche region of North Eastern Italy, a centre of tradition and excellence for Italian shoemaking.
+habbot’s shoes are manufactured in a family run operation in Sant’Elpidio a Mare, in the Marche region of North Eastern Italy, a centre of tradition and excellence for Italian shoemaking.

 Headed up by Marco and his parents Paolo and Pia, at capacity our makers employ about 15 workers, and two-thirds of these are relatives of the father-son owners who live above the small factory.
 We have good communication via email and skype, but the best and most efficient results are achieved when we’re there in person working closely with the people who will handle each and every one of the shoes we sell.
-Consequently, Annie currently visits Italy twice a year to spend time with the team, source new materials and seek inspiration.
+Consequently, Annie currently visits Italy twice a year to develop the collection with the team, source new materials and seek inspiration.

-MORE THAN JUST BUSINESS PARTNERS
+UNIQUE BUSINESS PARTNERS

 As a ‘younger’ generation shoemaker Marco is very open minded and enthusiastic about working with an independent brand from ‘far off’ Australia.
 However, his family’s approach to shoemaking is still very traditional and they are frequently surprised when Annie arrives each season with new plans to push the boundaries of classic Italian shoemaking with her ‘inspired’ material choices.
-A recent trip revealed the admission that they thankfully “look forward to the challenge each time!”

 “I have almost always done these trips alone so the family welcome me into their life for the time I spend with them each year.
 It was a relief and comfort initially, but now allows us an honesty and commitment that goes far beyond the standard ‘business-client’ relationship” - Annie Abbott